auredentan/starlette-session/README.md

 ## Using a custom backend

 You can provide a custom backend to be used.
-This backend has simply to implet the interface ISessionBackend
+This backend has simply to implement the interface ISessionBackend

 ```python
 class ISessionBackend(ABC):